 There are three primary reasons.

 First, it is again integrated with Infusionsoft.
-So once someone schedules an appointment, they can be tagged and fall into a campaign sequence.
+So once someone schedules an appointment, they can be tagged and fall into a The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. sequence.

 Second, it is integrated with GoToMeeting.
 In the past, I held these via Skype.
 Now, Appointmentcore automatically generates a meeting for each appointment.